 Preventing Tooth Decay with Regular Checkups

-Tooth decay is caused by sugars left in your mouth that turn into an acid, which can break down your teeth.
-Children are at high risk for tooth decay for a simple reason: many children and adolescents do not practice regular, good oral hygiene habits.
-Proper brushing and flossing routines combined with a diet low in sugary drinks and foods will help prevent tooth decay.
+Children and adolescents are at high risk for tooth decay for a simple reason: many do not practice regular, good oral hygiene habits.
+Proper brushing and flossing routines along with a diet low in sugary drinks and foods help prevent tooth decay.

 Your child should visit the dentist every six months for regular dental cleanings and checkups.
-We recommend fluoride treatments twice a year along with their cleanings to keep their teeth the strongest.
-Tooth sealants may also be recommended to “seal” the deep grooves in your child’s teeth, preventing decay from forming in these hard-to-reach areas.
+We recommend fluoride treatments twice a year along with cleanings to keep their teeth strong.
+Tooth sealants may be recommended to seal any deep grooves in your child’s teeth, preventing decay from forming in these hard-to-reach areas.
 Your doctor will make recommendations for your child’s oral care and individual needs.